islomar/tcr-workshop/README.md

         - install `inotifywait` or something similar depending on your OS:
             - E.g. in Ubuntu run `sudo apt-get install inotify-tools`
             - On Mac OS X: https://superuser.com/questions/371354/inotifywait-alternative-command-for-mac
+            - On Windows, one option is to use Cygwin and run the Linux scripts.
             - If you use something different to `inotifywait`, modify your `watch.sh` file.
         - install the `watch` utility (it exists in both Linux and Mac OSX), and use the `watch-generic.sh` script included under the folder `tcr-generic`
     - To run the scripts, go to your specific folder (e.g. `tcr-python`), and run `./watch.sh` or `watch-generic.sh` (if using the generic one with `watch`)